Last modified: June 25, 2021

 Short version: You’re allowed to use the services for any reasonable purpose (e.g. don’t use it to host illegal content).
 Because the services are made available on a hosted basis, we – like most sites – will collect data about your use of the services (e.g., click rates and other metadata) and can use it to run our business.
 If you give us a great idea about how to improve our services, we can use it.

 3.1 License from Us to You.

 3.2 License Grant from You to Us.

 Grant.
-By posting UGC on or through the Services, you grant (and you represent and warrant that you have all rights necessary to grant) to Sourcegraph a royalty-free, sublicensable, transferable, perpetual, irrevocable, non-exclusive, worldwide license to use, modify, and publish all such UGC via the Services (including your name, voice, and/or likeness as contained in your UGC), including for marketing and promotion.
+By posting UGC on or through the Services, you grant (and you represent and warrant that you have all rights necessary to grant) to Sourcegraph a royalty-free, sublicensable, transferable, perpetual, irrevocable, non-exclusive, worldwide license to use, modify, and publish all such UGC via the Services (including your name, voice, and/or likeness as contained in your UGC) for the limited purposes of:

 3.3 Ownership of the Services.
 The Services are owned and operated by Sourcegraph.
 All Content made available via the Services is owned by us or our licensors (including you, with respect to UGC) and is protected by intellectual property and other applicable laws.
 All of our trademarks, service marks, and trade names are proprietary to us or our affiliates.

 3.4 Ideas.
 You may submit comments or ideas about the Services, such as how to improve it.
 By submitting a comment or idea, you agree that your disclosure is gratuitous, unsolicited and without restriction and will not place us under any fiduciary or other obligation, and that we are free to use the comment or idea without any additional compensation to you.
 By acceptance of your submission, we do not waive any rights to use similar ideas we already had or obtained from other sources.